domingasbd/PBT-project/README.md

  - **kfold_outputs/**: contains all the outputs after training and predicting DL-based cross-validation models for the three splitting strategies.
  - **0fold_outputs/**: contains all the outputs after training and predicting DL-based models on all the data for the three splitting strategies.
  - **outputs_preds_interpr/**: contains the final prediction output of the compiled dataset together with the interpretation output and PBT-related substructures obtained.
- - **images/**: contains the images that were generated through the notebook "workflow_project-Figures_generation.ipynb".
+ - **images/**: contains the images that were generated through the notebooks.

 The .csv files are the files generated in the notebooks.